lllohr/School_District_Analysis/README.md

 - How does replacing the ninth graders’ math and reading scores affect Thomas High School’s performance relative to the other schools?

 As can be seen from the graphics below, there was no change in Thomas High School's position relative to the other schools.
+Thomas High School continues to be in the top 5 high schools.

 ![Top Schools Head Original](https://github.com/lllohr/School_District_Analysis/blob/main/Resources/top_schools.head_original.png)